 In the following guide I explain how to disassemble a Gateway NV series laptop.
-To be accurate, I’m working on a Gateway NV53 laptop (NV5302u).
+To be accurate, I’m fixing a Gateway NV53 (NV5302u).
 It also says model: MS2285 on the bottom.

 I’m taking it apart in order to fix broken DC jack.
-The DC jack is soldered to the motherboard, so the whole laptop has to be disassembled and motherboard removed.
-With the following guide you should be able to remove and replace (if needed) all main laptop parts.
+The whole laptop has to be disassembled and motherboard removed.

-Before you start make sure the laptop is turned off and battery removed.
+Before you start make sure the computer is turned off and battery removed.